WakiMak/trentent.github.io-forked/_posts/2012-10-24-creating-a-batch-file-that-accepts-parameters.md

 tags:
   - scripting
 ---
-We are App-V&#8217;ing a bunch of our applications and one of the applications requires a different .ini file depending if it&#8217;s test, production or training. &nbsp;To get around creating 3 different packages with just a single file, I&#8217;ve written a pre-launch batch file that will auto-create the .ini depending on the parameters passed to it.
+We are App-V'ing a bunch of our applications and one of the applications requires a different .ini file depending if it's test, production or training. &nbsp;To get around creating 3 different packages with just a single file, I've written a pre-launch batch file that will auto-create the .ini depending on the parameters passed to it.

 <div>
   <span style="font-family: Courier New, Courier, monospace; font-size: xx-small;">:===========================================================================================</span>